joonicks/tolower/README.md

 results. tolower is such a case.

 tolower uses the fact that certain mathematical operations causes over- or underflow, which results in the Carry bit being set.
 And the Carry bit can pretty easily be turned into any value.
-Such as...
+With, for example...

 ```RCR	#, register```